 The maximum moisture content for safe storage, according to the U.S.D.A. is about 11%.
 By allowing the crop to stand in the field for some time after maturity, the moisture content will drop below the 11% figure.

 Seed should never be stored in large quantities in a bin, as it will become musty.
 When in storage, it should be turned over twice a week.

 PREPARATION FOR EDIBLE SEED:

 2) Place the seeds in a bowl.
 Pour melted butter over them and stir slowly to coat seeds evenly.
 Remove the seeds with a slotted spoon, spread on a cookie sheet and bake in a preheated oven at 350¡ for approximately 10 minutes.
-Cool and
+Cool and salt to taste.

 Delicious, nutritious, easy to grow year-round.
 Takes